All Episodes

 I mean, amazing engineering.

-Uh, we saw the return.
+We saw the return.

-And that includes unfortunately video feeds as well.
+And that includes, unfortunately, video feeds as well.

-But until then, uh, we are going to stand by and continue to monitor the progress of Dragon.
+But until then, we are going to stand by and continue to monitor the progress of Dragon.

 This will last for several minutes.

-So we'll probably start to hear core begin to hail Crew Dragon a minute or two prior to that anticipated acquisition of signal.
+So we'll probably start to hear CORE begin to hail Crew Dragon a minute or two prior to that anticipated acquisition of Signal.

 As I said before, Dragon is autonomous, meaning it is flying itself.